githwxi/ATS-Xanadu/docgenx/SYNTAX/ATS3-ConcreteSyntax.md

 ___________________

 ATS/Xanadu refers to a programming language in the ATS family and its implementation.
-It is often referred to as ATS3 for its being the 3rd edition of ATS (while Xanadu is the name of the implementation).
+It is also often referred to as ATS3 for its being the 3rd edition of ATS (while Xanadu is the name of the implementation).

 ATS3 is designed to be both a source language and a target language;
 it is a source for manual program construction (by programmers), and